Vera West: Works

 The first production for which she made costumes based on her own designs was the film The Man Who Laughs (1928) by German director Paul Leni, based on the Victor Hugo novel of the same name.
 According to IMDb, West has at least 393 film credits.
 She specialised in gowns, and was not only responsible for dressing the actors, but also saw to their off-film personal styling.

 One of West's best-known designs is the gown worn by Ava Gardner in the 1946 film The Killers.

 In early 1947, West left Universal to work on a spring fashion collection for a salon in the Beverly Wilshire Hotel.

+Death

-Vera West was married twice, first to Stephen D. Kille in 1924, and by 1930 to businessman Jack/Jacques C. West.
-On 29 June 1947, she was found dead in the swimming pool of her Los Angeles home.
-Based on two notes she had left that suggested that she had been blackmailed for years, the police assumed she committed suicide by drowning.
-The exact circumstances of her death were never fully established.
-West is buried in the Western Great Mausoleum at Forest Lawn Memorial Park in Glendale.
+On 29 June 1947, she was found dead in the swimming pool of her home (5119 Bluebell Avenue, North Hollywood) by photographer Robert Landry who lived in West's guest house.
+Two notes she had left suggested that she had been blackmailed for over 20 years.
+Her husband was out of town on business at the time of her death and was reported as fully aware of his wife's finances, saying there was "no evidence" of blackmail payments.
+Mr West also noted he and his wife had fought the previous night and that she was planning to consult her lawyer about a divorce.
+The exact circumstances of her death were never fully established, although her death certificate lists her death as a "suicide" by "drowning self in pool".

+West is buried in Western Great Mausoleum's Niche N°14614 at Forest Lawn Memorial Park in Glendale.

 Legacy

 West is considered one of the early female pioneers of costume design in the Hollywood industry, in that she was one of the first women to be a studio's chief designer.

-West was inducted in to the Costume Designers Guild Hall of Fame in 2005.
+West was inducted in to the Costume Designers Guild's of Fame in 2005.

 A rare survival of West's early work is a costumed mannequin of Frankenstein's Monster from the 1935 movie Bride of Frankenstein.
 This was featured in the BBC1 programme Secrets of the Museum in March 2020, where it was being treated by the Victoria & Albert Museum's conservators.